Deltares/CoSMoS/docs/source/manual/quickstart.rst

 Quickstart CoSMoS
 ------------

-To setup CoSMoS for your area of interest, you can generally follow these steps:
+To setup CoSMoS for your area of interest, you:

 **Step 1: Install CoSMoS**

 :ref:`Install CoSMoS <getting_started>` on your device.

-**Step 2: Make a local copy the CoSMoS run folder.**
+**Step 2: Make a local copy of the CoSMoS run folder.**

 Copy the default folders *cosmos_run_folder* and *model_database* from your CoSMoS installation folder to the folder where you want to run CoSMoS.